 6.13.5.1.2 The initial inspection and test shall verify that construction of the tank is made in accordance with the quality system required by 6.9.2.2.2.
 Shells and their equipment shall either together or separately undergo an initial inspection before being put into service.
 This inspection shall include:

-- a check of conformity to the approved design;
+(a) a check of conformity to the approved design;

-- a check of the design characteristics;
+(b) a check of the design characteristics;

-- an internal and external examination;
+(c) an internal and external examination;

-- a hydraulic pressure test at the test pressure indicated on the plate prescribed in 6.8.2.5.1;
+(d) a hydraulic pressure test at the test pressure indicated on the plate prescribed in 6.8.2.5.1;

-- a check of operation of the equipment;
+(e) a check of operation of the equipment;

-- a leakproofness test, if the shell and its equipment have been pressure tested separately.
+(f) a leakproofness test, if the shell and its equipment have been pressure tested separately.

 6.13.5.2 For the periodic inspection of tanks the requirements of 6.8.2.4.2 to 6.8.2.4.4 shall apply.
 In addition, the inspection in accordance with 6.8.2.4.3 shall include an examination of the internal condition of the shell.